 Note 2: Generally, zero percent is not a goal unless the contracting officer determined when negotiating the subcontracting plan that no subcontracting opportunities exist in a particular socio-economic category.
 In such cases, the contractor shall be considered to have met the goal for any socio-economic category where the goal negotiated in the plan was zero.

 The contracting officer shall make every reasonable effort to respond in writing within 30 days to any written request to the contracting officer from a small business concern with respect to a contract administration matter.
 In the event the contracting officer cannot respond to the request within the 30-day period, the contracting officer shall, within the period, transmit to the contractor a written notification of the specific date the contracting officer expects to respond.
-This provision shall not apply to a request for a contracting officer decision under the Contract Disputes Act of 1978 (41 U.S.C.
-601-613).
+This provision shall not apply to a request for a contracting officer decision under 41 U.S.C. chapter 71, Contract Disputes.

 (a) Negotiation of forward pricing rate agreements (FPRA’s) may be requested by the contracting officer or the contractor or initiated by the administrative contracting officer (ACO).
 In determining whether or not to establish such an agreement, the ACO should consider whether the benefits to be derived from the agreement are commensurate with the effort of establishing and monitoring it.
 Normally, FPRA’s should be negotiated only with contractors having a significant volume of Government contract proposals.
 The cognizant contract administration agency shall determine whether an FPRA will be established.